News

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.

-Remaining at the top of our charts for a fifth consecutive month is their awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
+Slipping down to number five this month is Dark Company’s awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
 The version you can hear is still work-in-progress.

 Back in the days of Alien Heat, Dancing In The Dark included Graham’s drum solo.
 This was when everyone in the band would roll a cigarette (or something a little more flavoursome) while he performed it, hopefully having the deed done and the object lit in time to carry on with the song at the drum solo’s conclusion.